 V: Velocity of the flow.

 As previously explained, each and every one of these methods of generating tidal energy contains a disadvantage and advantage.
 Due to the disadvantages, the harnessing of tidal energy is still in its prototype years.
 Some reasons are that it requires tremendous amounts of investments upfront, such as for the DTP plant.
-Generating power is not an issue, by now it is common knowledge that the ocean can generate tremendous amount of energy, however, storing it still requires research.
-In addition it could potentially harm the marine animals and their migration to the ocean, such as with the Tidal barrages in areas like bays.
-All these disadvantages lead to the fact that in current day, there are only prototypes that harness tidal energy; there hasn’t been a large-scale production yet.
+Generating power is not an issue.
+By now it is common knowledge that the ocean can generate tremendous amount of energy, however, storing it still requires research.
+In addition it could potentially harm the marine animals and their migration to the ocean, such as with the tidal barrages in areas like bays.
+All these disadvantages lead to the fact that there are still only prototypes that harness tidal energy; there hasn’t been a large-scale production yet.

 Tidal energy isn’t the only renewable energy that uses the 95.8% of Earth’s salt water; there is one other, wave energy.
-Often there is confusion between wave energy and tidal energy as if they were the same time with different names, however they are completely different from each other.
-Wave energy relies on the strength of the waves that are generated by the height of the wave, generated by the wind speed above the ocean surface.
-Waves travel all around the globe and the stronger and longer the wind blows on top of the sea, the stronger and faster the waves would travel the ocean with very little energy loss.
-The most positive attraction of wave energy, that it is accessible everywhere around the globe.
+Often there is confusion between wave energy and tidal energy as if they were the same form of energy with a different name.
+They happen to be completely different from each other.
+Wave energy relies on the strength of the waves that are generated by the height of the wave and by the wind speed above the ocean surface.
+(McGrath, Jane) Waves travel all around the globe and the stronger and longer the wind blows on top of the sea, the stronger and faster the waves would travel the ocean with very little energy loss.
+The most positive attraction of wave energy is that it is accessible everywhere around the globe.

 In comparison to tidal energy, wave energy also consists of a linear relationship between the energy generated and the height of the wave.
 The energy of the wave is proportional to the square of the wave’s height.
-For example, if there is a two-meter high wave, it will have 4x the energy of a one-meter wave.
-In order to predict the power generated by each wave, a formula has been derived:
+For example, if there is a two-meter high wave, it will have 4x the energy of a one-meter wave. ("Wave Power") In order to predict the power generated by each wave, a formula has been derived:

 P=ρg264πHm02Te≈0.5kWm3sHm02Te